SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Format all the variables into one preimage string (concatenating them)
 -	Return preimage.

-The last key function I want to talk about from util.rs is the get_signature_and_publickey_from_scriptsig() function.
-This function is designed to pull the signature and public key from the scriptsig of a p2pkh transaction.
-It takes a scriptsig (in hex), as input and decodes it into bytes.
-It then iterates through these bytes, checking for the end of the scriptsig and the length of the data to be pushed onto the stack.
-It reads the data of the specified length from the scriptsig bytes and advances the index by the length of the data.
-The data is then encoded back into a hexadecimal string and pushed onto a vector.
-After the loop, the function checks if the vector contains exactly two elements (the signature and the public key).
-Finally, the function returns the signature and public key as a tuple of strings.
+The final important function I'd like to discuss from the **util.rs** module is **get_signature_and_publickey_from_scriptsig**.
+This function is specifically designed to extract the signature and public key from the scriptsig of a p2pkh transaction.
+It begins by taking a scriptsig provided in hex format and decoding it into bytes.
+As it iterates through these bytes, the function checks for the end of the scriptsig and determines the length of the data that should be pushed onto the stack.
+It reads the data of the specified length from the scriptsig bytes, advancing the index by the length of the data read.
+This data is then re-encoded into a hexadecimal string and added to a vector.
+After completing the loop, the function verifies that the vector contains exactly two elements.
+The signature and the public key.
+If this condition is met, it returns these elements as a tuple of strings.
 ##### Pseudo code:
 -	Decode the scriptsig string from hex to bytes.
 Store in scriptsig_bytes.
 -	Initialize an index to 0.
 -	Initialize an empty vector sig_and_pubkey_vec.
--	While index is less than the length of scriptsig_bytes: o	If index plus 1 is greater than or equal to the length of scriptsig_bytes, return an error indicating an unexpected end of scriptsig. o	Get the byte at index in scriptsig_bytes as an integer length.
-This byte represents the length of data to push (either a signature or a public key). o	Increment index += 1. o	If index plus length is greater than the length of scriptsig_bytes, return an error indicating that the scriptsig length byte exceeds the remaining data. o	Get the slice of scriptsig_bytes from index to index plus length as data. o	Increment index += length. o	Encode data to hex and append to sig_and_pubkey_vec.
+-	While index is less than the length of scriptsig_bytes:
+     -	If index plus 1 is greater than or equal to the length of scriptsig_bytes, return an error indicating an unexpected end of scriptsig.
+     -	Get the byte at index in scriptsig_bytes as an integer length.
+This byte represents the length of data to push (either a signature or a public key).
+     -	Increment index += 1.
+     -	If index plus length is greater than the length of scriptsig_bytes, return an error indicating that the scriptsig length byte exceeds the remaining data.
+     -	Get the slice of scriptsig_bytes from index to index plus length as data.
+     -	Increment index += length.
+     -	Encode data to hex and append to sig_and_pubkey_vec.
 -	If the length of sig_and_pubkey_vec isn't 2, return an error indicating that 2 elements were expected.
 -	Return the first and second elements of sig_and_pubkey_vec (signature and public key).

 ### validation.rs
-My validations.rs module is full of functions that need to check if something is valid, and if so, they return true and return the valid variable or variables.
-The first function in this module is process_mempool() this function is what checks each transaction (after they are verified in their respective functions) and adds them to a vector that will be the final transactions in the block!
-The function begins by accepting a path to the mempool as input and initializing an empty vector valid_txs to store valid transactions.
-It then iterates over each transaction in the mempool directory.
-For each transaction, it checks if the path is a file and if so, it deserializes the transaction.
-It then checks the script type of the transaction and validates it accordingly.
-If the script type is v0_p2wpkh, it validates the transaction using the p2wpkh_script_validation() function.
-If the script type is p2pkh, it validates the transaction using the p2pkh_script_validation() function.
-If the transaction isn't valid, it skips the current function and moves on to the next check.
-Next, the function checks if the locktime of the transaction is valid by comparing it to the current time.
-If the locktime is greater than the current time it breaks from the loop and moves to the next transaction.
-Next, the function calculates the transaction fee using the verify_tx_fee() function and checks for double spending using the check_double_spending() function.
-If the transaction is a double spend, it again breaks the loop and moves on to the next transaction.
-Finally, if the transaction passes all the checks, it is added to the valid_txs vector.
-The function returns the vector containing all the valid transactions with the txid, wtxid, and fee.
+The **validations.rs** module is essential for ensuring the integrity of transactions, as it contains functions dedicated to validation.
+A key function in this module is **process_mempool**, which examines each transaction post-verification and aggregates the valid ones into a final vector for block inclusion.
+The function starts by receiving a path to the mempool and initializes an empty vector, valid_txs, to store validated transactions.
+It iterates through each transaction in the mempool directory, checking whether each path is a file and, if so, deserializing the transaction.
+It assesses the script type of each transaction and validates accordingly: transactions with a v0_p2wpkh script are validated using **p2wpkh_script_validation**, while those with a p2pkh script use **p2pkh_script_validation**.
+Transactions that fail validation are skipped, and the function proceeds to the next one.
+The function verifies the locktime of each transaction, comparing it against the current time.
+If the locktime isn't valid, the function skips to the next transaction.
+It also calculates the transaction fee using **verify_tx_fee** and checks for double spending with **check_double_spending**.
+Transactions identified as double spends are similarly bypassed.
+If a transaction passes all these checks, it is added to the valid_txs vector.
+The function ultimately returns this vector, containing all the valid transactions along with their txid, wtxid, and transaction fee.
 ##### Pseudo code:
 -	Initialize an empty vector valid_txs to store valid transactions.
 -	Iterate over each transaction in mempool.